 “Immersing myself in a dystopian world for so long was tough, so I’d like to write something a little more grounded next,” he said.

 Returning to the realism of his first published novel, A Tainted Secret, Tharun’s next venture is likely to centre around a stalker, a concept inspired by his real-life observations.

-Published by the Book Guild last month, Border Monkeys is available to buy online and in bookshops.
+Published by the Book Guild last month, Border Monkeys is available to buy in bookshops.

 Posted on Thursday 9th August 2018